SAEONData/cmip6-climate-scenarios-SAWS-DFFE/README.md

 This repository provides tools and scripts to calculate climate indices using CMIP6 climate projections.
 It utilises data from NASA’s Earth Exchange Global Daily Downscaled Projections (NEX-GDDP-CMIP6) to analyse climate extremes across South Africa.
 The analysis encompasses multiple Shared Socioeconomic Pathways (SSP) climate change scenarios spanning various future timeframes for South Africa.
 It also integrates information from bio-climatic regions and urban centres to support regional climate impact assessments.

 ## List of supported models
-Configure to download data from subset of *25 CMIP6 models*, selected for data consistency and availability.
+Configure to download data from subset of *25 CMIP6 models* selected for data consistency and availability.

     ACCESS-CM2
     ACCESS-ESM1-5